TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/Mod/Wizards.rst

         :type: array
         :Path: mod.wizards.newContentElement.wizardItems

-        In the new content element wizard, content element types are grouped together by type.
+        In the New Content Element Wizard, content element types are grouped together by type.
 Each such group can be configured independently.
 The four default groups are: `default`, `special`, `forms` and `plugins`.